tldr-pages/tldr-c-client/README.md

 ## Configuration

-To prevent `tldr` from automatically updating its database, set the environment variable `TLDR_PREVENT_UPDATE`.
+To prevent `tldr` from automatically updating its database, set the environment variable `TLDR_AUTO_UPDATE_DISABLED`.

 ## Contributing